Volume Price Analysis: How you can use it in Trading Strategies

 The financial market works in the same way.

 For instance, when there is a huge demand for dollars, its price against the purchasing currency will go high.
-According to Anna Couling, author of the best-selling book A complete guide to volume price analysis, noted that traders who focus primarily on volume achieve more in their trading than their counterpart who ignore it.
+According to Anna Couling, author of the best-selling book A complete guide to volume price analysis, noted that traders who focus primarily on volume achieve more in their trading than their counterparts who ignore it.

 This is because volume represents the total number and value of transactions during a particular time.
 The chart below shows a 10-year Google chart with the average section at the bottom.